Eric Wynalda: Later career

-On May 3, 2001, the Revs sent him to the Chicago Fire for John Wolyniec, where he finished his MLS career, ending up with a total of 34 MLS goals (plus two in the playoffs).
 In 2002, Wynalda attempted to join the Los Angeles Galaxy, announcing that he planned to retire with the team.
 However, the negotiations with the Galaxy did not work out and he signed for the Charleston Battery of the USL First Division.
 Wynalda joined the team only to tear his anterior cruciate ligament in a pre-season match.
 He elected to retire from professional soccer and became a broadcast announcer.